Ruby Neri: Early life and influences

-Undergraduate studies: San Francisco Art Institute & The Mission School
+Undergraduate studies: San Francisco Art Institute and the Mission School

-In 1992, Ruby moved from Nicasio, California to San Francisco, CA to study painting at the San Francisco Art Institute.
+In 1992, Ruby moved from San Rafael, California to San Francisco, California to study painting at the San Francisco Art Institute.
 Ruby's father, Manuel was teaching at SFAI while Ruby was a student, making his presence and influence in her education almost unavoidable.
 Ruby stated in an interview that, “During undergrad at SFAI all my teachers were either my father's students or his contemporaries; I felt very limited by this but was unaware of it at the time”.
 Despite this limitation, her experience at SFAI proved to be one of the most influential times in her life and career.

 While there, she became close friends with artists Alicia McCarthy, Barry McGee, and Margaret Kilgallen.
 She and her friends would later become associated with the movement known as “The Mission School”, canonized by the San Francisco Museum of Modern Art in 2010, when the institution deemed the Mission School, “...the most significant art movement to emerge out of San Francisco in the late twentieth century”.
 In the book “Energy That is All Around”, Curator Hesse McGraw credits this group of deeply connected artists with changing the “language” of SFAI as an institution, stating that, “They have come to reflect the highest achievement of an art school, which is to cultivate artists whose work adds new strains to contemporary art, and perhaps more importantly, who care about each other enough to add life to a community of artists”.

 Members of The Mission School were working within a special combination of time and place, growing up in and around art school during the early to mid-1990s during the pre-internet age, when San Francisco still possessed its “legendary bohemian-inflected vibe”.
 They were gearing up to start their art careers at the “very cusp of the digital age”, and with San Francisco's proximity to Silicon Valley they would go on to, “experience a culture-shattering dot-com technology boom/bust in the mid to late ‘90s”, which brought with it a rampant case of gentrification.

 Through these shared experiences, The Mission School artists cultivated an anti-establishment, anti-consumerist outlook on the world.
 Their collective energy, worldview and active participation in various “disobedient” subcultures lead to the shared aesthetic in their artworks, an aesthetic that is visibly connected to Neri's oeuvre.

 During Neri's time at SFAI, she formed her network of friends through a common interest in graffiti, which ultimately led to her inclusion in the Mission School movement.
 Although writing graffiti was more of a social and sometimes political outlet than a serious artistic pursuit for Neri, the influence of her time spent painting in the street is still visible in her work today.